NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/cloud.md

 {{< /alert >}}

 {{< alert color="info">}}
-If your computer hibernates/reboots/etc. or if the network connection has been temporarily lost, Neurodesktop still continues running on the cloud instance.
+If your computer hibernates/reboots/etc. or if the network connection has been temporarily lost, Neurodesktop will continue running on the cloud instance.
 To reconnect to Neurodesktop, start over from step 3 above.
 {{< /alert >}}

 {{< alert color="info">}}